Cell-induced densification and tether formation in fibrous extracellular matrices with biomimetic physics-informed neural networks: Methods

-\paragraph{Training schedule} Training alternates between (i) optimizer steps at fixed $(\gamma_i,\mathcal{S}_i)$, (ii) updating the gate via \eqref{eq:methods:gateupdate}, and (iii) updating the collocation set via UQ-R3 in \eqref{eq:methods:R3}.
-In practice, we trigger (ii)-(iii) every $P$ optimizer iterations.
+Training alternates between (i) optimizer steps at fixed $(\gamma_i,\mathcal{S}_i)$, (ii) updating the gate via \eqref{eq:methods:gateupdate}, and (iii) updating the collocation set via UQ-R3 in \eqref{eq:methods:R3}.
+In practice, we trigger steps (ii) and (iii) every $P$ optimizer iterations.
 Boundary points on $\Gamma_{\mathrm{out}}$ and $\Gamma_{\mathrm{in}}$ used to evaluate $\mathcal{P}_{\mathrm{in}}$ are sampled randomly and refreshed throughout training.